top of page

 SONG SELECTED : Morning Has Broken (original familiar artist Cat Stevens 1973) THIS version supplied by JAMENDO.COM and is from the Album titled "Color of Music" by Ronny Matthes in the soothing style of traditional Galische melodie.
 NOTE: You do NOT have to pay to "use" unless you PROFIT and sell items as a regular business.

-Lyrics for those interested:
+Lyrics to music I used for slideshow for those interested:

 "Morning has broken, like the first morning, Blackbird has spoken, like the first bird.
 Praise for the singing, praise for the morning---- Praise for the springing fresh for the world.